ckeditor/ckeditor4-java-samples/README.md

 This project were supposed to show how CKEditor for Java integration can be used inside a web application.
 It has not been completed, use it at your own risk.

+Please note that CKEditor is a JavaScript editor and as such may work with any web application, regardless of the server side language that the project is using, including Java-based apps.
+A dedicated "server side integration" is not required to include CKEditor 4 in your application.

 ## Getting the code

 To use the code you need to clone it into local directory of your choice, using below command: